cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

     ...         trip_duration = 2
     ...         yield env.timeout(trip_duration)

-Our *car* process requires a reference to an :class:`Environment` (``env``) to create new events.
+Our *car* process requires a reference to an :class:`Environment` (``env``) in order to create new events.
 The *car*'s behaviour is described in an infinite loop.
 Remember, this function is a generator.
 Though it will never terminate, it will pass the control flow back to the simulation once a ``yield`` statement is reached.
-Once the yielded event is activate ("it occurs"), the simulation will resume the function at this statement.
+Once the yielded event is triggered ("it occurs"), the simulation will resume the function at this statement.

 As I said before, our car switches between the states *parking* and *driving*.
 It announces its new state by printing a message and the current simulation